 Walmart also has a few blow-up Halloween inflatable haunted houses that range between $99.95 and $214, but hey!
 You can’t put a price tag on the fun.

 Kids will have a blast playing with it during the day, and it will be extra spooky at night!
 This is a top Halloween thing to do at home.

 Slime is icky, sticky, and yucky, which is just perfect for Halloween.
 All you need is the following ingredients:

 - 3 cups of foam shaving cream

 - Food coloring (I suggest using Halloween inspired colors such as green, orange, black, or red)

 - 1 tbsp of saline solution

-Add the ingredients in a bowl and start mixing, but make sure you knead the slime before you take it out of the bowl.
+Add the ingredients to a bowl and start mixing, but make sure you knead the slime before taking it out of the bowl.

 Once you’ve chosen the recipe, make the slime extra creepy by adding black, green, or red dye to the mix.
 Then sprinkle a few assorted Halloween party favors like tiny bats, vampire fangs, spiders, or eyeballs.